5 Innovative Holiday Marketing Campaigns of 2023

 Have you added Santa to your Christmas card this year?

-Coca Cola’s “The World Needs More Santas,” campaign is just what you need to share your festive cheer with the world.
-Featuring digital and experiential elements, the brand has expanded its generative AI-fueled “Create Real Magic” platform, letting consumers design digital holiday cards with brand assets.
+Coca-Cola’s “The World Needs More Santas” campaign is just what you need to share your festive cheer with the world.
+The brand has expanded its generative AI-fueled “Create Real Magic” platform, featuring digital and experiential elements, letting consumers design digital holiday cards with brand assets.
 Besides that, it represents their iconic depictions of Santa Claus.
-Coca Cola also promises to feature consumer-created artwork on digital billboards throughout the world.
+Coca-Cola also promises to feature consumer-created artwork on digital billboards throughout the world.

-This global effort is all set to be adapted to over 80 markets worldwide.
-All in all, the motive is to create a larger marketing push through other engaging activities, such as digital quizzes, Christmas truck tours, on-pack competitions and out-of-home elements.
+This global effort is set to be adapted to over 80 markets worldwide.
+The motive is to create a larger marketing push through other engaging activities, such as digital quizzes, Christmas truck tours, on-pack competitions, and out-of-home elements.

-For instance, QR codes on product packaging direct users to the quiz, providing them with opportunities to win prizes, including a trip to Rovaniemi, Finland – recognised as the “official” hometown of Santa Claus.
+For instance, QR codes on product packaging direct users to the quiz, providing them with opportunities to win prizes, including a trip to Rovaniemi, Finland, recognized as Santa Claus’s “official” hometown.

 Developed with WPP Open X, led by VML and supported by GreyOgilvyEssence MediacomHogarth and JKR